verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

 Installing Verrazzano using a private Docker-compliant container registry requires the following:

-* Loading all required Verrazzano container images into your own registry and repositories.
+* Loading all the required Verrazzano container images into your own registry and repositories.
 * Installing Verrazzano with the private registry and a common prefix for all the repositories used to load the images.

 You must have the following software installed: